Quyen Tran

-Quyen Tran /ˈkwiːɛn ˈtræn/ is a Vietnamese-American director and cinematographer based in Los Angeles.
+Quyen Tran (/ˈkwiːɛn/ KWEE-en) is an American director and cinematographer based in Los Angeles.
 She has worked on multiple Sundance films such as Palm Springs, The Little Hours and Deidra & Laney Rob a Train.

 Education

 After witnessing the 9/11 attacks in New York City, Tran applied to film school and was accepted to UCLA.
 Roger Deakins was a cinematographer-in-residence at the time of her attendance and became one of her mentors.

 Photography

 Tran began her artistic career as a still photographer.
-Her photos have appeared in the New York Times, LA Times, USA Today, New York Post, New York Daily News, Dateline NBC, HBO’s In Memoriam, BBC, CNN International News, PBS, Sacramento Bee, The Age (Australia), Scientific American, Variety, TV Guide, and more.
+Her photos have appeared in the New York Times, LA Times, USA Today, New York Post, New York Daily News, Dateline NBC, HBO's In Memoriam, BBC, CNN International News, PBS, Sacramento Bee, The Age (Australia), Scientific American, Variety, TV Guide, and more.
 She was nominated for the World Press Photo Award.

 Film and television

-Tran has worked as a director and cinematographer on short films, television, and full length films.
+Tran has worked as a director and cinematographer on short films, television, and full-length films.
 In 2021, Tran became a member of the American Society of Cinematographers.